Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Kali Williams' Story

-Throughout this experience I gained as well as heightened a plethora of skills.
-This program emphasizes leadership skills which I was truly able to advance and exhibit during this experience.
-Thankfully because I was blessed with the opportunity to participate in CELPS 2024, I had an idea of how the program would run and the opportunity to mentor my peers.
-Throughout this learning experience I also developedmy cross-cultural communication skills.
-We had the opportunity to spend a greatamount of time with the T.A Marryshow Community College (TAMCC) students and staff allowing us plenty of time to fortify a lasting connection.
-I also feel as though I had a great opportunity to expand my professional skills through the presentation we created and shared with the TAMCC team.
-My role throughout the presentation was sharing the history of African Nova Scotians which I am extremely passionate about and was extremely honoured to have that responsibility.
-Upon completing my educational career I hope to open an Afrocentric academic institution, through having the opportunity to visit TAMCC it empowered me as well as physically represented that my dream can become a reality and I may even have an awesome partnership to look forward to with not only TAMCC but NSCC as well.
+Throughout this experience, I gained and developed a plethora of skills.
+This program emphasizes leadership skills, which I was genuinely able to advance and exhibit during this experience.
+Thankfully, because I was blessed with the opportunity to participate in CELPS 2024, I had an idea of how the program would run and the opportunity to mentor my peers.
+Throughout this learning experience, I also developed my cross-cultural communication skills.
+We had the opportunity to spend a great amount of time with the T.A.
+Maryshow Community College (TAMCC) students and staff, allowing us plenty of time to fortify a lasting connection.
+I also feel as though I had an excellent opportunity to expand my professional skills through the presentation we created and shared with the TAMCC team.
+My role throughout the presentation was sharing the history of African Nova Scotians, which I am incredibly passionate about, and I was highly honoured to have that responsibility.
+Upon completing my educational career, I hope to open an Afrocentric academic institution.
+Through visiting TAMCC, I was empowered and physically reminded that my dream can become a reality.
+I may even have an excellent partnership to look forward to with not only TAMCC but also NSCC.

 Top